JGilsenan/klipperbackups/printer_data/config/stealthchanger/readme.md

 - Ensure that your printer has heat soaked for 1-2 hours and that the tool being used is heated to 150C for all of these steps.
 - Ensure that your nozzles are all clean, this only works as well as your nozzles are clean!
 - When adjusting Z_Offset values, increasing the Z_Offset value LOWERS the nozzle, and decreasing the Z_Offset value RAISES the nozzle, this is the opposite of what intuition may suggest!
+- This guide assumes that the following strategy is used for tool Z_offsets:
+    - homing (and by extension QGL) will ALWAYS be done using T0, never by any other tool
+    - only T0 will have a non-zero value for Z_Offset, ALL OTHER TOOLS HAVE Z_Offset = 0
+    - gcode offsets are what is used to account for the offsets of T1-Tn, and these are offsets from T0
+    - as such, it is crucially important that you are careful and ensure you have the correct Z_Offset for T0, otherwise all of your tools will be off

 -----------------------------------------------------------